rupak10987/Fighter_Plane_Game/README.md

   ## First Person
  If u feel like u need to dive more into this game world there is first person view
  ![Firs_Person_view](https://github.com/rupak10987/Fighter_Plane_Game/blob/adf43a6b99aac9076660f9bd06a9382264a32969/FP_View.png)

- ## Video
- U can see a Game play video in this [google_drive](https://drive.google.com/file/d/1JvNv2pnMlAubjfsNj62bdM5HpiY6m4--/view?usp=drive_link) link.
-The sound and sound effects are edited.